top of page

 Key Takeaways

-• Bareboat charters involve renting a vessel without crew or provisions, giving the charterer full operational control
+• Bareboat charters involve renting out a vessel without crew or provisions, giving the charterer full operational control

 • Charterers are responsible for hiring crew, purchasing supplies, and ensuring compliance with regulations